 - Worldwide travel accident insurance (up to $150,000 benefit)

 There is no annual fee.
 Foreign transactions cost 3% of the total transaction amount.
 Balance transfers cost the greater of $5 or 3% for the first 15 months.
 After that, it goes up to the greater of $5 or 5%.
-Cash advances cost the greater of $10 or 5%, and late and returned payments cost $37.
+Cash advances cost the greater of $10 or 5%, and late and returned payments cost up to $37.

 This card requires good to excellent credit.